nilsbore/roslaunch_monitor/README.md

 # roslaunch_monitor
-Provides a roslaunch server than be invoked by actionlib, and that monitors CPU and RAM usage
+Provides a roslaunch server that can be invoked by actionlib, and that monitors CPU and RAM usage

 ## Usage